pschool-in/curriculum/content/grammar/new-topics/idioms.md

 ```
 Try not to mention baldness while he is here: it's *a sore spot* for him.
 Refusing to lend him money now would give him *a taste of his own medicine* as he never lent you any.
-Losing my job was intially *a bitter pill to swallow*.
+Losing my job was initially *a bitter pill to swallow*.
 The boss has *sugared the overtime pill* by offering large extra payment.
 I can't stay in one place for more than a year without *getting itchy feet*.
 ```